TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 }
 ```

 Notice that we use for loops to sweep from -1 to 1, which represents left to right and up to down.
 We use a conditional to check if the current cell is the target cell.
 We know it's the target cell if both of the sweep values are 0.
 If it is, we don't count it as a neighbor.
-We also check if the current cell is outside the grid (`<0 || >=MATRIX_SIZE`), in which case we don't count it as a neighbor.
+We also check if the current cell is outside the grid (`<0 || >=sMATRIX_SIZE`), in which case we don't count it as a neighbor.
 Finally, if we have a valid neighbor cell, we check if it is alive, by testing if its value is `true`.
 If it is, we increment the count of "living" neighbors.

 ## Implementing the rules